Master of Social Work Programs in Texas

 Minimum Direct Supervisor Contact Required N/A N/A 100 hours 100 hours

 All Texas social workers need a bachelor's degree.
-If you're pursuing the LBSW credential, you will need a bachelor's degree in social work from a CSWE-accredited program.
-If you're pursuing one of Texas's three other social work licenses, you will need a graduate degree in social work.
+If you're pursuing the LBSW credential, you'll need a bachelor's degree in social work from a CSWE-accredited program.
+If you're pursuing one of Texas' three other social work licenses, you will need a graduate degree in social work.

-If you're planning to attend MSW programs in Texas, you can major in any subject for your bachelor's degree.
-However, majoring in social work can give you advanced standing for your MSW program.
+If you're planning to attend an MSW program in Texas, you can major in any subject for your bachelor's degree.
+However, majoring in social work can give you advanced standing in your MSW program.
 That means you can earn your degree in less time while also saving money.

-A master's degree means more career options for social workers.
-With your MSW degree, you can become a child and family social worker, a substance abuse social worker, or a clinical social worker.
+A master's degree typically means more career options for social workers.
+With your MSW degree, you can become a child and family social worker, a substance use social worker, or a clinical social worker.

-Most MSW programs require two years of full-time study.
-Students admitted with advanced standing can graduate in as little as one year.
+Most MSW programs require around two years of full-time study.
+However, students admitted with advanced standing can graduate in as little as one year.

 During the last semester of your MSW program, you can start the application process for an LMSW license.
 However, if you're interested in an LMSW-AP or LCSW license, you'll need to complete 3,000 supervised clinical hours.

-Most social workers hold the LMSW license while they meet the clinical hour requirement to upgrade their license.
+Most social workers hold an LMSW license while they complete the clinical hour requirement to upgrade their license.

-First, you'll find an approved supervisor.
+First, you'll need to find an approved supervisor.
 In Texas, that means a licensed social worker who holds board approval to supervise other social workers.
-Next, you'll track your clinical hours on the Clinical Supervision Verification Form, which you will submit with your application to upgrade to an LCSW license.
+Next, you'll track your clinical hours on the Clinical Supervision Verification Form, which you'll submit with your application to upgrade to an LCSW license.

 Finally, you'll need to pass the required licensing exams to qualify for your social work license.